nomad-xyz/rust/README.md

 ### Overview

 We make releases within the `rust` repository specific to the crate(s) that will be consumed.
-This includes the below crates/groups of crates below.
+This includes the below crates/groups of crates.

 - agents@X.Y.Z
 - configuration@X.Y.Z